Freehold’s Studio is a theatrical training program.

-Through rigorous instruction in a range of disciplines, Freehold’s students are encouraged to move the art form of theatre forward – to transform it, deepen it, clarify it, and create new ways of working.
+Through rigorous instruction in a range of disciplines, Freehold’s students are encouraged to move the art form forward – to transform it, deepen it, clarify it, and create new ways of working.

 This is done through individual class offerings, performance opportunities like the Studio Series, the Ensemble Training Intensive, and master training workshops.